Zero Lyapunov Exponents in Transitive Skew-products of Iterated Function Systems: Introduction

 \section{Introduction}

 The theory of uniformly hyperbolic dynamical systems was initiated in the 1960s by Smale~\cite{SMA67} and Anosov~\cite{anosov1967geodesic}, providing a detailed description of a large class of systems, often with very complex evolution.
 Since the 1970s, with the works of Abraham and Smale~\cite{AS70}, and Newhouse~\cite{NEW70}, it has been known that uniformly hyperbolic systems do not form a dense set of dynamical systems.
-In response to the absence of density in these spaces, weaker concepts emerged, such as the non-uniformly hyperbolic systems introduced by Pesin~\cite{PES77} in 1977.
-These systems are characterized by having hyperbolic ergodic measures, that is, with non-zero Lyapunov exponents.
+In response weaker concepts emerged, such as the non-uniformly hyperbolic systems introduced by Pesin~\cite{PES77} in 1977.
+These systems are characterized by having hyperbolic ergodic measures, that is, with all Lyapunov exponents non-zero.
 It took a few decades to demonstrate that non-uniformly hyperbolic systems are also not dense.
 Namely, Kleptsyn and Nalsky~\cite{KN07} constructed in 2007 a dynamical system on the torus $\mathbb{T}^3$ with a robustly zero Lyapunov exponent.
 Later, in 2016, Bochi, Bonatti, and Díaz~\cite{BBD16} presented new open sets of diffeomorphisms in higher-dimensional manifolds with non-hyperbolic ergodic measures, that is with zero exponents.
-The result shown by Kleptsyn and Nalsky is based on a toy model built a few years earlier by the Russian school of Ilyashenko~\cite{GI}.
-In this paper, we will show that the existence of non-hyperbolic ergodic measures is abundant in the class of transitive skew-products associated with iterated function systems where the toy models in~\cite{GI} were constructed.
+The result shown by Kleptsyn and Nalsky is based on a toy model built a few years earlier by Gorodetski, Ilyashenko, Kleptsyn, Nalsky~\cite{GI}.
+In this paper, we will show that the existence of non-hyperbolic ergodic measures is abundant in the class of transitive skew products associated with iterated function systems where the toy models in~\cite{GI} were constructed.

 An iterated function system (IFS) on $\mathbb{S}^1$ is a family of functions $\mathscr{F}=\{f_1,\dots,f_k\}$ from the circle~$\mathbb{S}^1$ to itself that can be applied (composed) successively in any order.
 Therefore, such compositions are elements of the semigroup $\langle \mathscr{F} \rangle^+$ associated with these transformations.
-Moreover, the sequence of compositions can be seen as the fiber of the iterations of the locally constant skew-product
+Moreover, the sequence of compositions can be seen as the fiber of the iterations of the locally constant (or one-step) skew product

 where at the base we have the shift $\sigma:\Sigma_k\to \Sigma_k$ and

 To emphasize the role of the fiber maps and the product structure, we will write $F=\sigma\ltimes \mathscr{F}$.

 Given an ergodic $F$-invariant measure $\mu$, Birkhoff's Ergodic Theorem guarantees the existence of the limit